daniel8lopes/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_entities.md

 ## 1. Introduction

-In _OMNIA Platform_ you can add your own entities, each one represeting one of the following concepts: __Agents, Commitments, Documents, Events, Generic entities, Resources or Series__.
+In _OMNIA Platform_ you can add your own entities, each representing one of the following concepts: __Agents, Commitments, Documents, Events, Generic entities, Resources or Series__.

 In each entity, it's possible to define the attributes, the behaviours and the user interface,